jvde-github/AIS-catcher/README.md

 Releases
 --------
-A release in binary format for Windows 32 bit (including required libraries) can be found for your convenience as part of the release sectioin (AIS-catcher W32.zip).
+A release in binary format for Windows 32 bit (including required libraries) can be found for your convenience as part of the release section (AIS-catcher W32.zip).
 Please note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable.
 For Linux systems, compilation instructions are below.

 Compilation process for Linux/Raspberry Pi
 ------------------------------------------